chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 ![](https://github.com/chienm/PKMN-RNG-Guide/blob/main/Images/Images/4.jpg)

 When you have paused your game, open up 3DS RNG tool.
 In 3DS RNG Tool, select the Wild RNG tab and change the Category dropdown to `Fishing` in the Wild Encounter Setting section.
 Select the rod you are using in the Pokemon dropdown.
 If you are using Synchronize, select the nature you are synchronizing in the Sync Nature dropdown.
 If you are using Suction Cups, select `Suction Cups | Sticky Hold` in the Lead dropdown.
 If the Pokemon you are having has a gender ratio other than 1:1, select the correct ratio in the Gender Ratio dropdown.
 For redundancy, select the location where you are hunting and your target Pokemon in the Location and Slots dropdowns.
+If you have a shiny charm, check the Shiny Charm box on the top right of the window.

 In the Filters section, if you are looking for Pokemon with specific IV's, input the IV's values in each of the stats.
 If you are looking for a shiny Pokemon, check the Shiny Only box.